civitz/civitz.github.io/_drafts/2022-07-19-JWT-and-auth.md

 Limitations:
 - you need to configure your gateway (or web-facing server) to create the JWT
-- you need an infrastructure to handle certificates, altough with solutions like letsencrypt this is becoming easier to do
+- you need an infrastructure to handle certificates, although with solutions like letsencrypt this is becoming easier to do
-- any process that initiates calls to JWT-protected services from within the cluster has to either pass through an API gateway or have a mean to create a trusted JWS by itself
+- any process that initiates calls to JWT-protected services from within the cluster has to either pass through an API gateway or have a mean to create a trusted JWT by itself
-- since claims can be personalized and JWT does not have a fixed schema, you need to agree on the actual combination of claims you use
+- since claims can be personalized and JWT does not have a fixed schema, you need to agree on the actual combination of claims you want to use

 I would also add that JWT are not limited to a microservice environment.
 The standard is agnostic and has been successfully used:
 - as a soft replacement for HTTP session in frontend-backend communication